 If you’d like to share your public updates with more than just friends, you can get a Subscribe button on your profile, too.
 People who subscribe to you will get posts you set as “Public” in their News Feeds.
 This is an entirely optional feature – you need to opt in.”

 Go to your Facebook profile and turn this feature on and start building subscribers on Facebook today.
 Keep in mind that you’re not allowed to openly sell things on your Facebook profile but you can certainly share links to articles and all of the other content you’ll be syndicating thanks to this blog post.

 Watch this video called Subscribers: A Content Marketers Greatest Asset as I describe the importance of subscribers and share some additional insights you don’t want to miss!

 RSS, email lists, Podcasts, YouTube Videos, and social networks like Facebook are popular methods for content syndication covered in this post.
 But above all, be sure to produce content that is engaging or entertaining and your content should add value to your community by answering questions, solving problems or serving a higher cause.

-ONE LAST BONUS TIP: It is very important to remind people to subscribe to your content.
+BONUS TIP: It is very important to remind people to subscribe to your content.
 In every piece of content you produce, always include a Call To Action reminding people to subscribe.

 This is how you can use content syndication to get thousands of subscribers and grow your community!